 When developing disaster response plans and assessing ways to appropriately deal with various issues affecting the willingness of individuals to respond, U.S. public health authorities should consider a tentative plan of action that includes the following:

-• Determine the type and size of the staff required, and their individual and collective roles, beyond simply writing names on an Incident Command System (ICS) organizational chart.
+- Determine the type and size of the staff required, and their individual and collective roles, beyond simply writing names on an Incident Command System (ICS) organizational chart.
 It encompasses a buy-in from leadership and all staff, appropriate notification to staff, and adequate as well as relevant training.

-Raphael Barishansky
+Raphael M. Barishansky

-Raphael M. Barishansky, DrPH(c), is a consultant providing his unique perspective and multi-faceted public health and emergency medical services (EMS) expertise to various organizations.
-His most recent position was as the Deputy Secretary for Health Preparedness and Community Protection at the Pennsylvania Department of Health, a role he recently left after several years.
-He is also currently a doctoral candidate at the Fairbanks School of Public Health at Indiana University.
+Raphael M. Barishansky, DrPH, is a public health and emergency medical services (EMS) leader with more than 30 years of experience in a variety of systems and agencies in positions of increasing responsibility.
+Currently, he is a consultant providing his unique perspective and multi-faceted public health and EMS expertise to various organizations.
+His most recent position prior to this was as the Deputy Secretary for Health Preparedness and Community Protection at the Pennsylvania Department of Health, a role he recently left after several years.
+Mr. Barishansky recently completed a Doctorate in Public Health (DrPH) at the Fairbanks School of Public Health at Indiana University.
+He holds a Bachelor of Arts degree from Touro College, a Master of Public Health degree from New York Medical College, and a Master of Science in Homeland Security Studies from Long Island University.
+His publications have appeared in various trade and academic journals, and he is a frequent presenter at various state, national, and international conferences.

 Audrey Mazurek